Claudia Brett Goldin | Board President

 Claudia is a trustee with the Brett Family Foundation, which was created by her father and step-mother.
 She also serves on the board of directors for Mi Casa Resource Center in Denver.
 Claudia has supported FOCUS Reentry through Foundation trustee grants for several years and has served on its board since early 2014.

-With over 20 years of experience in criminology, Dr. Belknap is a recognized expert in the field.
-Dr. Belknap received her degree in Criminal Justice from Michigan State University in 1986.
+With over 20 years of experience in criminology, Joanne is a recognized expert in the field.
 She is a Professor in Sociology and the Department Chair at the University of Colorado.
 She is the President of the American Society of Criminology (ASC) and a member of Women in Prison Committee of the National Association of Women Judges.
-She has served on state advisory boards for offenders, on the U.S. Attorney General’s Violence Against Women Committee, gave expert testimony to the Warren Christopher Commission investigating the Rodney King police brutality case, and served as an advisor for the Presidential candidate Barack Obama’s Criminal Justice Policy Recommendation Committee.
-Dr. Belknap is an author and has been recognized for her work, locally and nationally, including Inconvenient Woman of the Year 2004 from the Division on Women and Crime of ASC and in 2009, the Elizabeth Gee Award.
-Dr. Belknap primarily interest is trauma to offending, pathways to jail-roles, and intersections of serious mental illness.
+She has served on state advisory boards for offenders, on the U.S. Attorney General’s Violence Against Women Committee, gave expert testimony to the Warren Christopher Commission investigating the Rodney King police brutality case, and served as an advisor for presidential candidate Obama’s Criminal Justice Policy Recommendation Committee.
+Joanne was named Inconvenient Woman of the Year 2004 by ASC’s Division on Women and Crime, and given the Elizabeth Gee Award in 2009.
+She has a degree in Criminal Justice from Michigan State University.
+She joined the board of FOCUS in 2012.